 (b) Utilities for sampling and testing equipment.

-(3) Testing must be conducted in accordance with the Department's Source Sampling Manual (January 1992), the Department's Continuous Monitoring Manual (January 1992), or an applicable EPA Reference Method unless the Department, if allowed under applicable federal requirements:
+(3) Testing must be conducted in accordance with the DEQ Source Sampling Manual, the DEQ Continuous Monitoring Manual, or an applicable EPA Reference Method unless DEQ, if allowed under applicable federal requirements:

 (a) Specifies or approves minor changes in methodology in specific cases;

-(b) Approves the use of an equivalent method or alternative method that will provide adequate results;
+(b) Approves the use of an equivalent or alternative method as defined in division 200;

-(c) Waives the testing requirement because the owner or operator has satisfied the Department that the affected facility is in compliance with applicable requirements; or
+(c) Waives the testing requirement because the owner or operator has satisfied DEQ that the affected facility is in compliance with applicable requirements; or

 (d) Approves shorter sampling times and smaller sample volumes when necessitated by process variables or other factors.